micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/decision_paper/index.md

 ### Current work on ROS 2

-Currently there is an active interest in making ROS2 a real "real time" platform.
+Currently there is an active interest in making ROS 2 a real "real time" platform.
 These interest have strive to a set of developments regarding the amount of dynamic memory used along the full stack.
 From eProsima side they are making a big effort changing Fast RTPS dynamic memory to a static system.
 This eProsima approach aligns with the idea of two-steps: 1) reserve all memory needed and then 2) work with the pre-allocated memory and avoid new allocations.

 To develop this mechanism currently there are to main changes, all regarding STL containers: